GabrielWojcik/Clone-Spotify/README.md

 # Clone-Spotify
-:spotify: Creating a Spotify interface with JavaScript,HTML and CSS.
+🎵 Creating a Spotify interface with JavaScript,HTML and CSS.